Can a VPN Prevent Bandwidth Throttling?

 Why Is Bandwidth Throttling Dangerous?

 Bandwidth throttling is controversial for several different reasons.
-Many don’t want services providers to have too much control over speeds because they can just slow down any site they don’t like, or they can slow down websites run by competitors.
+Many don’t want service providers to have too much control over speeds because they can just slow down any site they don’t like, or they can slow down websites run by competitors.
 Another reason is that not all online traffic is entertainment-related people.
 Firefighters, police officers, etc. all use the Internet to perform their life-saving work.
 Civilians also rely on the Internet when they’re in emergencies.

 At best, throttling is annoying.
 At worst, it is downright dangerous.